HeadHunter4621/HackClub-Arcade-Project/Project Ideas.md

 # Brainstorming
-## Supplies (I won't use all of them (probably)):
+## Supplies (I won't use all of them)
 * Anki Vector
 * Small Arduino Display
 * Raspberry Pi (3B)
-* Wardriving Data
+* WarDriving Data
 * Robotics Scouting App
 * 3D Printer
 * Powerful(-ish) Gaming Computer
 * DJI Mini 2
 * Arduino Uno
 * Arduino Temp & Humidity Sensor
-* Messed up laptop that can be used as a server
+* "Laptop" that can be Used as a Server
+* Stepper Motors from Old 3D Printer
 ## Project Ideas
-* Raspberry Pi & Display: Run LLM on Pi to slowly generate inspirational messages to show on display?
+* Raspberry Pi & Display: Run LLM on Pi to slowly generate inspirational messages (or something) to show on display?
-	* Simple (too simple?)
+	* Simple (too simple)
 	* Don't need to buy supplies
 	* Issue: it'll definitely be too simple
 * Use Pi to run some sort of AI to control vector